 With “cache” I always mean in-memory caches like Memcached or Redis.
 Please never do file-based caching, it makes cloning and auto-scaling of your servers just a pain.

 But back to in-memory caches.
 A cache is a simple key-value store and it should reside as a buffering layer between your application and your data storage.
-Whenever your application has to read data then it should at first try to retrieve the data from your cache.
-And just if it’s not in the cache then it should try to get the data from the main data source.
+Whenever your application has to read data it should at first try to retrieve the data from your cache.
+Only if it’s not in the cache should it then try to get the data from the main data source.
 Why should you do that?
 Because a cache is lightning-fast.
 It holds every dataset in RAM and requests are handled as fast as technically possible.
 For example, Redis can do several hundreds of thousands of read operations per second when being hosted on a standard server.
 Also writes, especially increments, are very, very fast.
 Try that with a database!